sbufe/maker-blog/skills/index.md

 * Suitable for blogs, professional portfolios, and brochure sites
 * Community engagement through the Disqus comments platform
 * Free hosting on Github Pages
+* See this very site for an example!

 <a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Make this button contact Sierra</a> or launch a portfolio, or download a resume file